semasuka/blog/README.md

 ## Getting Started

-If you are interested in using to build you blog or simply contribute to this blog, you will need to install some tools on your machine.
+If you are interested in using this blog to build your blog or simply contribute, you will need to install some tools on your machine.

 ### Prerequisites